uwdub/web-dub/reu/index.md

 We expect the program to have 10 to 20 positions this summer, though the number of students will depend on funding and the number and strength of the applications.

-We require one letter of recommendation for an application.
+We require one letter of recommendation for an application, to be submitted by the application deadline.

 For additional information, please review the [FAQ](faq.html).